 - Food for the trip

-- Camping kit (it is possible to hire it from Ryan)
+- Camping & Cooking equipment kit (it is possible to hire it from Ryan)

-Cost: So here is the crux of the whole thing.
-The total cost is going to be £2500 Per Person.
+Cost: The total cost is going to be estimated at £2,500 Per Person.
 As the season is very short in Alaska and in order to get the best boats we need to put a deposit down as soon as we can.
-We need a non-refundable deposit of £500 per person..
+We need a non-refundable deposit of £500 per person.
 The main point about committing to this early is the flights.
 I am reliably informed that the best time to get flights is a year before the day your due to fly.

-The overall kayaking plan is to work our way from the Southwestern corner of Prince William Sound, starting in the South then paddle back to the Passage Canal and Whittier.
-Our goal will be to average 15 miles/day, with some shorter and some longer days depending on weather, availability of camps and group strength.
+Day Three – Day twelve – We plan to work our way from the Southwestern corner of Prince William Sound, starting in the South then paddle back to the Passage Canal and Whittier.
+Our goal will be to average 25 to 30 Kilometres a day, with some shorter and some longer days depending on weather, availability of camps and group strength.

 Because we are traversing so much of Prince William Sound on this great trip, flexibility in response to the weather and group dynamics is essential.
 There is a basic route from South to North.
 The art and beauty is taking the route that is open to us based on these variables.

 Please be aware that we ask all clients to be prepared for wet conditions throughout the trip.
 Also drysuits are mandatory and we would strongly recommend a tarp for over your tent as extra protection from any adverse weather.